What Does a Social Worker Do?

 Social Work Careers by Specialty

-MSW graduates typically work in specialty fields, such as child and family services, geriatrics, mental health and substance abuse, or education.
-While most social workers who specialize in specific fields hold an advanced degree, graduates with a bachelor's degree can also work in niche areas.
+MSW graduates typically work in specialty fields, such as child and family services, geriatrics, military, and mental health and substance misuse.
+While most social workers who specialize in specific fields hold an advanced degree, graduates with a bachelor’s degree can also work in niche areas.

 These social workers respond to crises and help families access services, such as food stamps and housing opportunities.
-Most hold at least a BSW.
-Becoming a child and family social worker does not require a license.
+Becoming a child and family social worker often requires a BSW or MSW along with a state license.

 School Social Worker

-School districts often hire to assist struggling students.
-These professionals partner with teachers and parents to create plans that address emotional, behavioral, social, and/or academic development issues.
+School districts often hire school social workers to identify and assist students.
+These professionals partner with teachers and parents to create plans that address any emotional, behavioral, social, or academic issues.

-Licensed school social workers often hold a master's degree, though specific requirements vary by state.
-The BLS reports that school social workers make a median annual salary of $47,390.
+Licensed school social workers often hold a master’s degree and a Certified School Social Work Specialist (C-SSWS) certification from NASW.
+Yet, specific requirements vary by state.
+According to Payscale data from May 2023, school social workers earn an average annual salary of $51,780.
 Most CSWE-surveyed school social workers work in elementary schools and preschools.

 Mental Health Social Worker

-Substance abuse social workers can find employment at rehabilitation facilities, hospitals, and detention centers.
-In these settings, professionals assess, treat, and create interventions to help individuals suffering from alcohol and substance addictions.
+Substance misuse social workers can find employment at rehabilitation facilities, hospitals, and detention centers.
+In these settings, professionals assess, counsel, and create interventions to help individuals with alcohol and substance use problems.
+They make an average salary of $43,130 per year, according to Payscale data from June 2023.

 Healthcare Social Worker

-Healthcare social workers provide information and services to make navigating the medical world easier for their clients.
-They might help people come to terms with a medical diagnosis or educate doctors and healthcare professionals about a patient's emotional needs.
+Healthcare social workers provide information and services to make navigating healthcare easier for their clients.
+They help people come to terms with a medical diagnosis or educate doctors and healthcare professionals about a patient’s needs.

-Healthcare social workers, according to the BLS, make a median annual wage of $56,750.
-Besides client-based services, healthcare social workers also influence healthcare policy and advocate for patients' rights.
+Healthcare social workers make a median annual wage of $60,840, according to the BLS.
+Besides client-based services, healthcare social workers can also influence healthcare policy and advocate for patients’ rights.

 Clinical Social Worker